Allene

-In organic chemistry, allenes are organic compounds in which one carbon atom has double bonds with each of its two adjacent carbon atoms (R2C=C=CR2, where R is H or some organyl group).
+In organic chemistry, allenes are organic compounds in which one carbon atom has double bonds with each of its two adjacent carbon atoms (R2C=C=CR2, where R is hydrogen (H) or some organyl group).
 Allenes are classified as cumulated dienes.
-The parent compound of this class is propadiene (H2C=C=CH2), which is itself also called allene.
+The parent compound of this class is propadiene (H2C=C=CH2), which itself is also called allene.
 A group of the structure R2C=C=CR\s is called allenyl, while a substituent attached to an allene is referred to as an allenic substituent (R is H or some alkyl group).
 In analogy to allylic and propargylic, a substituent attached to a saturated carbon α (i.e., directly adjacent) to an allene is referred to as an allenylic substituent.
 While allenes have two consecutive ('cumulated') double bonds, compounds with three or more cumulated double bonds are called cumulenes.

 History

 For many years, allenes were viewed as curiosities but thought to be synthetically useless and difficult to prepare and to work with.
 Reportedly, the first synthesis of an allene, glutinic acid, was performed in an attempt to prove the non-existence of this class of compounds.
 The situation began to change in the 1950s, and more than 300 papers on allenes have been published in 2012 alone.
 These compounds are not just interesting intermediates but synthetically valuable targets themselves; for example, over 150 natural products are known with an allene or cumulene fragment.